 We can offer courses up to a maximum of twelve candidates.

 Once the training has been completed and the exam has been passed, the trainee will be issued with a cover note signed by our tutors.
 This cover note will last for 45 days and within this time the candidate will receive their own National Water Hygiene Card.
 This card allows them to work on restricted operations within the water industry.
 This scheme has replaced many of the individual water authority restricted operations cards allowing employees to operate between the various water company policies with greater ease.

 A National Water Hygiene card lasts for three years from date of training and provides on-site evidence that an individual has demonstrated an appropriate level of knowledge and awareness with regards to hygiene issues.
 The scheme is not designed to provide any job specific training.

 The blue National Water Hygiene card was introduced in January 2006 to replace all water company specific hygiene schemes and removes the need for workers to undergo separate testing, health screening and to carry several separate cards for each water authority.

-A bespoke course costs £750 (allowing up to 12 delegates) plus EUSR Card fee at £30pp.
+A bespoke course costs £750 (allowing up to 12 delegates) plus EUSR Card fee at £36pp (incl vat).
 This type of course can be run at a location of your choice – there may be a small additional cost for mileage.
-We also offer open courses at £135pp (including card fee).
-Click here for all open course locations and dates.
+We also offer open courses from £120pp and 1-1 courses at £185pp (both costs include registration and card fees).